sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 ~~~~~~~~~~
 {: #fig-ecp title="ECP Collection Architecture"}

 In {{fig-ecp}}, any of the communications between the Posture Manager and ECP components to its left could be performed directly or indirectly using a given message transfer mechanism.
 For example, the pub/sub interface between the Orchestrator and the Posture Manager could be using a proprietary method or using {{I-D.ietf-mile-xmpp-grid}} or some other pub/sub mechanism.
-Similar the store connection from the Posture Manager to the Repository could be performed internally to a given implementation, via a RESTful API invocation over HTTPS, or even over a pub/sub mechanism.
+Similarly, the store connection from the Posture Manager to the Repository could be performed internally to a given implementation, via a RESTful API invocation over HTTPS, or even over a pub/sub mechanism.

-Our assertion is that the Evaluator, Respository, Orchestrator, and Posture Manager all have the potential to represent SACM Components with specific capability interfaces that can be logically specified, then bound to one or more specific mechanisms (i.e. RESTful API, {{I-D.ietf-mile-rolie}}, {{I-D.ietf-mile-xmpp-grid}}, and so on).
+Our assertion is that the Evaluator, Repository, Orchestrator, and Posture Manager all have the potential to represent SACM Components with specific capability interfaces that can be logically specified, then bound to one or more specific mechanisms (i.e. RESTful API, {{I-D.ietf-mile-rolie}}, {{I-D.ietf-mile-xmpp-grid}}, and so on).

 An equally plausible way to view the ECP collection architecture might be as depicted in {{fig-ecp-alternate-1}}.